 iact specifies action to be taken in case of range errors.
+Scope: global y If y is not present, then y is overwritten with the translated integer indices, and x is left unchanged.
 Scope: global

 Specified as: a character variable E, W or A.